levonk/data-integration/Requestor.md

    * End of calendar year
    * Other: _______________________________________________________

+ * For your critical reporting, what is the earliest we can grab the data?
+   * NOTE: This is pertinant because this is when we will try to ingest the data to permit recovery time should there be any problems.
+It identifies the "staleness" of the data you can tolerate.
  * What Service Level Agreements (SLA) will you be paying for?
 (Note: we're limited by upstream providors)
    * Backlog / when it's conveniant (default)
    * Next business day